All Inclusive Hotels in Nuevo Vallarta:

 After two wonderful days in San Blas in the coastal heart of the Riviera Nayarit region, it was time to head South, back to Nuevo Vallarta to sample some of the larger family orientated all-inclusive hotels.

-The purpose of my trip was to attend the Family Travel Summit, organized by but before it began I wanted to see as much of the area as possible and compare some of the family orientated destinations both off and on the beaten track.
+The purpose of my trip was to attend the Family Travel Summit but before it began I wanted to see as much of the area as possible and compare some of the family orientated destinations both off and on the beaten track.

 The route takes about 3-4 hours, but there was no way we were going to do that as we stopped at various towns and took more pictures of the amazing scenery.
 I was genuinely surprised by how green and fresh everything here was, as well as impressed with the quality of the roads and transport.
 Even on the backroads, I hadn’t seen a donkey or a man asleep in a poncho under a sombrero; it really is time to throw away the old preconceived ideas of Mexico.